robinthibaut/skbel/README.md

 - The ```X_pre_processing``` and ```Y_pre_processing``` objects are pipelines which will first scale the data for predictor and target, then apply the dimension reduction through PCA.

-- An arbitrary choice has to be made on the number of PC to keep for the predictor and the target.
-In this case, they are set to 50 and 30, respectively.

-- The CCA operator `cca` is set to keep the maximum number of CV possible (30).

 - The ```X_post_processing``` and ```Y_post_processing``` objects are pipelines which will normalize predictor and target CV's.

 - Finally, the BEL model is constructed by passing as arguments all these pipelines in the `BEL` object.